 Skip it!
 Hop-on, Hop-off bus

-If you are smart enough to avoid the hop-on, hop-off bus tour, Mdina itself is well-worth a visit when you’re in Malta.
+If you are smart enough to avoid the hop-on, hop-off bus tour, Mdina itself is well-worth a visit when you’re in Malta for 5 days.
 It’s the original capital of the island, and sits atop a hill giving it stunning views across the island of Malta and over the sea.
 Our favorite part of Mdina was just wandering the maze of alleyways, discovering charming courtyards.
 Plan to have lunch there and pop into the Mdina Cathedral with its brightly colored floor tiles.

 We ended up splitting our trip between staying near Valetta, and staying in Xlendi on the island of Gozo.
 There is a passenger and car ferry that runs regularly between Malta and Gozo which departs at Ċirkewwa.
 I personally preferred our time on Gozo better.
 We had a rental car, which made it easy to explore Gozo in 2-3 days.
 If you don’t have a rental car, you can book a jeep day tour that will take you to all the highlights on Gozo.

 Gozo is a little less crowded and a little more untouched than Malta.
 It’s easy to get around Gozo as well since it’s so small.
 You can do Gozo as a day trip from Malta, but we liked staying overnight on the island to really soak in the atmosphere.
 Here’s what we did: